aa29zzjj/Project3/README_SSI.md

 appropriate.
 You may include the Javadoc comments (provided) in your own code.
 But you are required to comment on any additions or modifications that you make.

-Any code from external sources, e.g., stack overflow, must be cited with a URL.
+Any code from external sources, e.g., stack overflow, must be clearly cited with a URL.

 **Task 0 Execution**

 Write a solution to Task 0 by studying the Javadoc provided on the course schedule.
 The logic found in Task 0 will be reused in Task 1.
 The execution of Task 0, a non-distributed stand-alone program, will look